Historical Apoplexy · State Legislative Adaptations · Michigan

 Corporation the Michigan essential goods program.

-and other essential goods at below-retail pricing through
+materials, and other essential goods at below-retail pricing

-(C) The program shall leverage Michigan's existing manufacturing
+(C) The program shall use Michigan's existing manufacturing

 infrastructure and workforce to produce essential goods within the

-deindustrialization idled — the same capacity that once built the
+that deindustrialization idled, the same capacity that once built

 125.2901 Essential goods categories.